accoffin12/streaming-07-FinalMTA/README.md

 In this assignment base code that was developed by Dr. Case in her repository, "[streaming-04-multiple-consumers](https://github.com/denisecase/streaming-04-multiple-consumers)" was utilized in combination with previous work completed in "streaming-04-bonus-ACoffin".
 Examples of base codes can be found in the BaseCode folder.

 ## 8a.
 Producer(s):
+Two Producer were created in this project.
+The first is a Producer that simulates a constant stream of a large amount of data that we will filter and the second was created in associationw with generating Alerts in the Consumers.
+These two Producers were not combined into a single project as they have different objectives.

 ### 8a1.
 MTA_Num7_Producer
 This producer was created to send data to queue "07-Line" using the join method.
 The sleep time was set to every 60 seconds.
 Since the original data is generated hourly, using 60 seconds as a sleep time will simulate the passage of time with each seconds representing a minute that passes.

+### 8a2.
+MTAProducer2
+NAME WILL CHANGE, STILL PLANNING.

 ## 8b.
 Consumer(s)